EssayOperator playbook

 This is a thesis about a category, but it is also a thesis about who small business owners get to be.
 Right now, the average SMB operator is a part-time procurement analyst, a part-time inventory clerk, a part-time accounts payable specialist, and a part-time supplier relationship manager.
 They became all of these things by accident, and they are mediocre at all of them, because no one can be excellent at four jobs simultaneously while also running the business that nominally employs them.

 The thesis is that procurement, done right, gives the operator back the time to be excellent at the one job that actually matters: serving the customer.
-That is what we mean when we say the system runs itself.
-Not literally — the operator still presses the button.
-But the cognitive load of figuring out which button, and when, and at what quantity, and at what price, and from whom — that load is gone.
-It is replaced by a system that has been watching consumption all week, parsing supplier replies all night, and presenting one screen on Tuesday morning that says: here is the order.
+That is what we mean when we say the system keeps itself current.
+The operator still approves and confirms the important moments.
+But the cognitive load of figuring out which button, and when, and at what quantity, and at what price, and from whom is reduced because the system has been watching consumption, parsing supplier replies, and presenting one screen on Tuesday morning that says: here is the order.
 Send?

 That is the future.
 The decade after that is the rest of the small-business operating system.
 We are starting with procurement because that is where the largest line item lives, and where the artisanal stack hurts the most.

-If we are right about this, the prize is the operating layer of the small business economy, which is approximately 50% of GDP in most advanced economies.
+If we are right about this, the prize is an operating layer for a major part of the small-business economy.
 If we are wrong, we will have built an extremely good procurement system.
 Both outcomes are acceptable.